 § 7.6.10 Expenses incurred in accordance with the Construction Manager’s standard written personnel policy for relocation and temporary living allowances of the Construction Manager’s personnel required for the Work, with the Owner’s prior approval.

-§ 7.6.11 That portion of the reasonable expenses of the Construction Manager’s supervisory or administrative personnel incurred while traveling in discharge of duties connected with the Work.
+§ 7.6.11 Omitted..

 § 7.7 Other Costs and Emergencies

-§ 7.7.1 Other costs incurred in the performance of the Work, with the Owner’s prior approval.
+§ 7.7.1 Other costs incurred in the performance of the Work, if and to the extent of the Owner’s prior written approval.

 § 7.7.2 Costs incurred in taking action to prevent threatened damage, injury, or loss, in case of an emergency affecting the safety of persons and property, as provided in Article 10 of AIA Document A201–2017.